 Seated amongst the ‘Marry Me’ roses, I spotted this couple having a quiet cup of tea together, away from the crowds.
 I couldn’t help but think it made for a rather romantic moment…

-And, with the forecasted rain still some way off , it made for a ‘feel good’ day and a lovely way to say ‘Hello Autumn, I’ve been waiting for you’.
+And, with the forecasted rain still some way off , the autumn fair made for a ‘feel good’ day and a lovely way to say ‘Hello Autumn, I’ve been waiting for you’.

 So, that’s the start of my autumn.
 What about you?
 Have you any events you plan on going to or little rituals for this time of year?
 I’d love to hear what you get up to for autumn, so feel free to comment below.